-Stage Framework Guidance Key changes from framework to meet SODRP requirements Strategic Context The strategic context document outlines Northumbrian Water's intended approach to producing the DWMP.
-The strategic context previously agreed with stakeholders has been largely superseded by the requirements of the SODRP.
-Risk Based Catchment Screening The Risk Based Catchment Screening (RBCS) process assesses catchments against a number of criteria in order to prioritise further investigation within catchments where there are likely to be risks that require options.
-Following the SODRP have assessed all catchments that conta SO, whereas previous some locations these have been screened on requiring assessment the RBCS.
+Stage Framework Guidance Key changes from framework to meet SODRP Strategic Context The strategic context document outlines Northumbrian Water's intended approach to producing the DWMP. requirements The strategic context previously agreed with Risk Based Catchment The Risk Based Catchment Screening (RBCS) process stakeholders has been largely superseded by the requirements of the SODRP.
+Following the SODRP, we Screening assesses catchments against a number of criteria in order to prioritise further investigation within catchments where there are likely to be risks that require options. have assessed all catchments that contain a SO, whereas previously in some locations these would have been screened out as not requiring assessment by the RBCS.
 Baseline Risk and Vulnerability Assessment The Baseline Risk and Vulnerability Assessment (BRAVA) uses hydraulic modelling to determine the existing performance of catchments and analyses the potential impacts of future pressures such as urban creep and climate change.
 No change Problem Characterisation The Problem Characterisation process aims to identify the catchments that have higher levels of risk than others.
 The level of risk and potential benefit within a catchment will dictate the extent of option development that is required.
 Identification of catchments where storm overflows are not meeting the SODRP criteria.
 Option Development and Appraisal The Option Development process aims to identify the list of generic options that are available within a catchment to address the problems that have been identified in the Problem Characterisation stage.
 Options Appraisal then aims to shortlist options based on set criteria to determine the most feasible options.
 Options based upon reducing storm overflow spills with other benefits being subsidiary Programme Appraisal The Programme Appraisal process aims to identify the options that will be prioritised for delivery, as well as determining the timelines for delivery.
 The stage will take into account factors such as regulatory drivers and NWL's ambitious goals for performance.
 Option prioritisation based upon catchments with the highest priority storm overflows to be addressed.
 Strategic Environmental Assessment (SEA) SEA provides an opportunity to consider ways by which the plan can contribute to improvements in environmental conditions; as well as a means of identifying and mitigating any potential adverse environmental effects that the plan might otherwise have.
 No Change It informs the decision-making process through the identification and assessment of significant and cumulative effects a plan or programme may have on the environment.
 By doing so, it helps make sure that the proposals in the plan are the most appropriate given the reasonable alternatives.
 The SEA process is conducted at a strategic level and aids consultation on the potential effects of a plan with a wide range of stakeholders.
 Draft DWMP The draft DWMP was issued at the end of June 2022 and underwent a period of consultation and customer research. n/a Final DWMP The final DWMP produced on 31 May 2023 forming part of the PR24 Business Plan.
 Changed to accommodate DEFRA guidance